Updated: Nov 17, 2020

 Unintegrated and unmappable primary and secondary supply chains

 Consumer perception of quality meaning new

 Negative impacts on the natural world and communities being externalized and not reflected in the cost of products

 Nonetheless, success stories are emerging, particularly among entrepreneurial start-ups.
 Start-ups are nimbler and more adaptable, they can do this without the challenges long-established organizations face, such as developing and launching new products and services without cannibalizing income from existing linear products and services.

 The problem remains as the costs of circularity is too high to gain cumulative attraction across most industries.

 The market for recycled materials is still too small, which adds another layer to the costs model.
 Take plastic for example.
-Transactional costs are relatively high because circular-economy businesses have to invest to find usable plastics, collect them, sort them and then recycle them, where as virgin plastic is currently cheaper.
+Transactional costs are relatively high because circular-economy businesses have to invest to find usable plastics, collect them, sort them, and then recycle them, whereas virgin plastic is currently cheaper.
 (Forbes)

-In theory we can all make things look and feel great – in practice, there are many challenges and invisible costs associated with circularity and change that eventually ends up coming out of the consumer or taxpayer pocket.
-Yes, there is a price for environmental accountability but that is also at a tipping point and the current tax and spend model is not sustainable.
+In theory, we can all make things look and feel great – in practice, there are many challenges and invisible costs associated with circularity and change that eventually ends up coming out of the consumer or taxpayer pocket.
+Yes, there is a price for environmental accountability but that is also at a tipping point, and the current tax and spend model is not sustainable.
 In the all-in consortium, the pains and gains are shared very well but it requires the partners to be very transparent and share everything.
-At this time, it is not clear if government and the market is ready to work in a fully transparent model.
+At this time, it is not clear if the government and the market are ready to work in a fully transparent model.
 Therefore, until government and business transition from the current “black box” to a clear “transparent cube” model, circularity and sustainability will remain in the commercial environment only to those who can afford it.